 The hope is to learn the areas most frequented by homeless to make it easier for social workers to find those who need help.
-Tom Rodding of the town council explained, “In short, we want to know how we in the council can adapt and keep making offers to the socially marginalised.
+Tom Rodding of the town council explained, “In short, we want to know how we in the council can adapt and keep making offers to the socially marginalized.
 Those who just want to sit on a bench and drink beers.
 We know too little about how they move around town.”

 Odense is using the same type of tracker given to dementia patients, but this is the first time it’s being used for city planning purposes.
 “As far as I know, this has never been tried anywhere else in the world before,” said Rodding.